LinxiQIU/cifar10/README.md

 # cifar10
-simple traning for cifar10 using pytorch
+simple traning classifier model for cifar10 using pytorch